 A driveway doesn't just have to be a place to park your car.
 Depending on the materials that you use to pave it, it can help give your landscape a more decorative look as well.
 But if you have a large driveway, paving the area can be quite costly.
 If you're on a budget, some paving materials are more affordable than others.
 You should also keep maintenance and durability in mind, however, when deciding how to finish your driveway because a larger initial investment may actually save you money in the long run.

-Gravel is one of the most inexpensive paving options for a driveway.
+Gravel is one of the most inexpensive paving options for a driveway, at as little as 50 cents per square foot, according to the LandscapingNetwork.
 It provides a rustic look that works well with cottage-style homes, and it can be installed relatively quickly.
 A gravel driveway requires careful installation and long-term maintenance, however.
-The driveway area must be excavated approximately 1-foot down, and the subgrade should be compacted to form a solid base.
+The driveway area must be excavated approximately 1 foot down, and the subgrade should be compacted to form a solid base.
 Landscaping mesh should also be laid over the area to prevent weeds from growing up through the gravel.